clequinio5/aws-k8s-react-app/README.md

-# Deployment of a create-react-app application in AWS using Docker and Kubernetes
+# Deployment of a create-react-app application in AWS using Docker and Kubernetes and through a Jenkins pipeline

 ## Stack